This AFQ (Anticipated Frequent Questions) should cover most of your questions.

 Q: How do I keep on top of things, and where can I ask questions while the assignments are in progress?

-Please use the message board linked from the course home page.
+Please use the Piazza board.
 You should use your Brown email address to access the board.

 Be sure to not post hints or solutions publicly!
 Be aware of the Honesty and Sharing policy before you sign up.